aantron/ocaml.org/data/planet/bap/the-bap-tutorial.md

 source:
 ---

-<p>It was a lasting issue that BAP didn&rsquo;t have a tutorial.
+<p>It was a lasting issue that BAP didn’t have a tutorial.
 We have an
 extensive reference documentation that can even be considered as a manual, we have wiki and chats, but still it was necessary to read lots of stuff even for writing the simplest analysis.
-That&rsquo;s why people kept asking us for the tutorial.
+That’s why people kept asking us for the tutorial.
 So, today we are happy to announce the first <a href="https://github.com/BinaryAnalysisPlatform/bap-tutorial">true tutorial</a>.</p>